 Wythe County, VA, 1985 The rifle is heavy and hard in my arms, the butt jammed up into my right shoulder, just like Lee showed me.
-Peering down the nose of the gun, I can see the line of targets—coffee […]
+Peering down the nose of the gun, I can see the line of targets—coffee cans, plastic milk jugs, and Coke cans—lined up like birds on a fence.
+The air is cool and […]

 Your Leaving

 I don’t remember your leaving.
-I remember your coming home—the argument I had with your parents, the bubble I felt around myself while among joyful families, the Shoney’s breakfast we shared before coming home to have sex on the kitchen […]
+I remember your coming home—the argument I had with your parents, the bubble I felt around myself while among joyful families, the Shoney’s breakfast we shared before coming home to have sex on the kitchen floor.
+I remember the jubilant look on your face, your blue eyes glowing, like lasers, over cheeks burned […]

 Clean Slates

 Once a year or so, I drive my 2006 Prius out to the county to have it detailed.
 It’s a ridiculous amount of money to spend on washing a car, especially this one.
-The back passenger door panel is a […]
+The back passenger door panel is a slightly different color than the rest, and rust spots are beginning to speckle the roof.
+The floor mats […]

 Scars of War: Watching “Battle of the Sexes”

 Battle of the Sexes should come with a trigger warning for us oldish dykes who watched women’s tennis in the 1970s, 80s, and 90s in order to catch glimpses of women who might be, well, you know.
-Sure, the film has […]
+Sure, the film has some groan-inducing lines (most of which are delivered by Alan Cummings) but there is also gut-wrenching anguish in […]

 A Proof for Truth

 Mathematics is considered the model of black-and-white truth—the universal language of the world.
 But this is a myth.
 I once taught Euclidean geometry, the most basic of all theoretical mathematics, to high school students.
-This geometry is based on a […]
+This geometry is based on a plane—a two-dimensional figure that stretches infinitely in two directions but has no thickness.
+Planes do not exist in […]

 The Semi-Free State

 It was Oct.
 28—adoption day—and Courtroom 2 of the Baltimore City Circuit Court was packed.
 Well-dressed parents and children squeezed into the hard wooden benches like churchgoers on Christmas Eve.
 Babies cried and young children squirmed on their parents’ laps.
-Adolescents […]
+Adolescents dressed in big puffy jackets sat quietly, glancing seriously about the room.
+Our attorney sat in the jury […]

 Zoe Has Two Mommies

 “Mommy and Mama!
 Look at me!”
 Heads whip around the playground as Zoe calls out to me and my partner, Gina.
 I notice some of the adults nearby looking quizzically at her–and then at us.
-Our daughter, an articulate and […]
+Our daughter, an articulate and boisterous 3-year-old, is oblivious to the scrutiny.
+All she wants is to show us how high she’s soaring […]